 Unfortunately, we know even less about the likely impact of climate change.
 Warming may increase storm damage, for instance, but it may also decrease it.
 Very little is known about the likely impact on human health or the ability of unmanaged ecosystems to adapt to shifting conditions.
-Civilization and natural systems have coped with climate

-If you smell smoke at home, it would be silly to do nothing until you actually see flames... change in the past and can, to at least some degree, adapt.
+Civilization and natural systems have coped with climate change in the past and can, to at least some degree, adapt.
 What we do know suggests that the changes summarized by the lowest of the seven forecasts would do little harm and might even benefit some countries.
 Most analysts would agree, however, that the highest of our seven forecasts implies significant risks to a variety of important natural processes including ocean circulation, polar glaciers, and unmanaged ecosystems, as well as agriculture and other human activities.
 Indeed, for policymakers, the most important finding of climate research to date may be that the range of possible outcomes is so wide.
 Sound policy decisions must take account of this profound uncertainty, and it is plainly vital to accelerate research aimed at reducing it.

-An important complement to the work on forecasts is the search for what has been called a fingerprint-evidence that would clearly reveal human influence on climate.
+An important complement to the work on forecasts is the search for what has been called a "fingerprint"-evidence that would clearly reveal human influence on climate.
 In its 1995 report, the Intergovernmental Panel on Climate Change (IPCC) declared in its Summary for Policymakers that "the balance of evidence suggests a discernible human influence on climate."
-Several scientists, however, subsequently questioned the scientific basis of this summary and the certainty it conveyed.
+Several scientists, however, have subsequently questioned the scientific basis of this summary and the certainty it conveyed.
 Hence the hunt for definitive evidence of human-induced climate change remains an important research area-mainly because the stronger the human influence on climate, the earlier it will be possible to detect its "signal" despite the "noise" of natural variability in climate over time.

-The larger the proven human influence on climate, the stronger will be the case for substantial reductions in greenhouse gas emissions.
+And the larger the proven human influence on climate, the stronger will be the case for substantial reductions in greenhouse gas emissions.